denis-beurive/clion-full-remote-mode/README.md

 ## Deployments

+**NOTE**: you don't need to create deployment configurations manually - CLion creates a deployment configuration automatically when a "Remote Host" toolchain is created (see [this link](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360006992440-Configure-CLion-so-it-doesn-t-modify-CMakeLists-txt)).

 `Tools` -> `Deployments` -> `Configuration...`

 Click on `Add`, and then follow the instructions.
 Make sure to choose **FTP**.